GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 ### Expose the cluster

-Then, make the cluster available to the public.
+Make the cluster available to the public:

 ```bash
 kubectl expose deployment hello-app --type="LoadBalancer"